Frequently Asked Questions (FAQ)

 What is happening with this website, and the Foundation in general?

 A very dear and talented friend created this site, to get us up and running in late 2013, before the 1st anniversary of Besse Cooper's death, thus this site was written for a specific purpose at a very specific time.
 We'll be moving over to a new platform soon, allowing us to update things far more easily.
-Follow us on Twitter for the most current updates from the Foundation, and general information on aging, conservation, centenarians, supercentenarians, and much more related to the human experience.
+Follow us on Twitter for the most current updates from the Foundation, and general information on aging, centenarians/supercentenarians, conservation, education, human rights, science, voting rights, women's suffrage, etc. as they relate to our shared human experience.

 Please consider donating on #GivingTuesday 2017 to continue to support our work in growing our nonprofit organization, honoring the memory of Besse Brown Cooper through supporting supercentenarians in solidarity with #AllOurElders.
 Thank you.